 According to Terzaghi Deep foundation are those foundation whose depth is more than the width of the foundation.
 A deep foundation is used for large and heavy construction like Bridge.

 Pile foundation is adopted for a heavy loaded structure that is erected in soils having low bearing capacity structures are transferred to the group of piles through pile cap.
-Pile foundation is preferred in the following situations.

 - The load of the superstructure is heavy and its distribution is uneven.

 - The top of the soil has a poor bearing capacity.

 - The subsoil water level is high so that the pumping of water from the open trenches for the shallow foundation is difficult and uneconomical.